mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Security Considerations

 This document does not have direct security impact on Internet protocols.
-However, the failure to heed its advice might result in a myriad of security issues due to the unnecessary introduction of centralized function to Internet protocols.
+However, failure to consider centralization risks might result in a myriad of security issues.

 --- back